About the Tewksbury Library

 Browse Our Wishlist

 Want to help stock our Library and add to our collection?
-Look through our Amazon Wishlist to find books that are most wanted on the Library’s shelves.
-Your donations help support the Tewksbury Township Public Library and are always appreciated.
+Please contact our librarians to find books that are most wanted on the Library’s shelves.
+Your donations of these new as well as any gently used books from your collection help support the Tewksbury Township Public Library and are always appreciated.